QBRC/SBDH-Reader/README.md

 `caller.py` composes the SBDH categories of interest with a global starter, output specifications, and global finisher.

 # Citation
-If you find this work useful, please cite us at TBD.
+If you find this work useful, please cite us: Gu Z, He L, Naeem A, Chan PM, Mohamed A, Khalil H, Guo Y, Shi W, Dupre ME, Xiao G, Peterson ED, Xie Y, Navar AM, Yang DM.
+SBDH-Reader: an LLM-powered method for extracting social and behavioral determinants of health from medical notes. medRxiv [Preprint] (2025).
+DOI: 10.1101/2025.02.19.25322576